-1 Settlement Agreement.
-We find that Staff's recommendation is reasonable, and approve the 2 Application and the Settlement Agreement, with the following additions and clarifications: 3 • Condition No. 17: The Merged Company shall invest not less than \$70 million in broadband infrastructure in Arizona over a five-year period beginning January 1, 2011.
-5 • Condition No. 18: The Merged Company, Staff and RUCO shall meet 6 regarding the broadband deployment progress once a year for five years or until the \$70 million commitment has been met, whichever comes first.
-7 8 Condition No. 23(d)(i): Regarding term and volume discount plans, such plans offered by Qwest as of the Transaction closing date will be extended by twelve months beyond the expiration of the then existing term, or until May 31, 2013, 9 whichever is later, unless a CLEC indicates it opts out of this extension.
-Term and volume discount plans that would otherwise expire between the effective date of this Decision and the Transaction closing date shall be extended 10 11 through the closing date such that the additional 12 months provided under this provision will run from the Transaction closing date.
-12 OTHER SETTLEMENT AGREEMENTS 13 208.
-On October 14, 2010, 360 and the Joint Applicants filed a settlement agreement under 14 which QC will honor all obligations under any existing ICAs with 360, and will not terminate or 15 change the conditions of 360's ICAs for a period of 36 months from the closing date of the merger.
-16 (The 360 settlement agreement is attached as Exhibit E.) 17 209.
-On October 21, 2010, CWA and the Joint Applicants filed a settlement agreement and 18 CWA withdrew its opposition to the proposed transaction and withdrew as an intervenor in this 19 matter.
-Under the terms of this settlement agreement, among other things, CTL committed to waiting 20 two years after closing before it begins integration of Qwest's wholesale OSS.
-173 Additionally, CTL 21 agreed to a process whereby CWA and the Joint Applicants will attempt to maximize employment 22 levels throughout CTL's and QC's service areas, and agreed not to close any QC call center where 23 the workers are represented by CWA or another labor union.
-According to CWA, "[t]he remainder 24 of the CWA Settlement essentially reaffirms commitments made by Joint Applicants in their merger 25 agreement to keep in place collective bargaining agreements, and various terms and conditions 26 thereof, after the transaction closes."
-174 The CWA settlement agreement covered all states in which 27 173 This mirrors Condition No. 20 in the Settlement Agreement.
-174 CWA's: 1) Notice of Withdrawal; and 2) Notice of Filing Settlement Agreement Between CWA and Joint Applicants,
+Settlement Agreement.
+We find that Staff's recommendation is reasonable, and approve the 1 Application and the Settlement Agreement, with the following additions and clarifications: 2 3 Condition No. 17: The Merged Company shall invest not less than \$70 million in broadband infrastructure in Arizona over a five-year period beginning 4 January 1, 2011.
+5 Condition No. 18: The Merged Company, Staff and RUCO shall meet regarding the broadband deployment progress once a year for five years or 6 until the \$70 million commitment has been met, whichever comes first.
+7 Condition No. 23(d)(i): The Applicable Time Period is extended from 12 months to 24 months.
+8 9 OTHER SETTLEMENT AGREEMENTS On October 14, 2010, 360 and the Joint Applicants filed a settlement agreement under 208.
+10 which OC will honor all obligations under any existing ICAs with 360, and will not terminate or 11 change the conditions of 360's ICAs for a period of 36 months from the closing date of the merger.
+12 (The 360 settlement agreement is attached as Exhibit E.) 13 On October 21, 2010, CWA and the Joint Applicants filed a settlement agreement and 14 209.
+CWA withdrew its opposition to the proposed transaction and withdrew as an intervenor in this 15 matter.
+Under the terms of this settlement agreement, among other things, CTL committed to waiting 16 two years after closing before it begins integration of Qwest's wholesale OSS.173 Additionally, CTL 17 agreed to a process whereby CWA and the Joint Applicants will attempt to maximize employment 18 levels throughout CTL's and QC's service areas, and agreed not to close any QC call center where 19 the workers are represented by CWA or another labor union.
+According to CWA, "[t]he remainder 20 of the CWA Settlement essentially reaffirms commitments made by Joint Applicants in their merger 21 agreement to keep in place collective bargaining agreements, and various terms and conditions 22 thereof, after the transaction closes."174 The CWA settlement agreement covered all states in which 23 CWA has members and in which approval for the transaction was sought.
+(The CWA settlement 24 agreement is attached as Exhibit F.) 25 26 27

+173 This mirrors Condition No. 20 in the Settlement Agreement.

+^{28 &}lt;sup>174 CWA's: 1) Notice of Withdrawal; and 2) Notice of Filing Settlement Agreement Between CWA and Joint Applicants, page 6.